leonardopl/assignment-SUGAR/README.md

 # Code for the assignment for PhD position at SUGAR

-To run the code in this repository you can use `conda` to setup the environment:
+To run the code in this repository you can use `conda` to create the required environment:

     conda env create -f environment.yml

+Then activate it:

+    conda activate assignment-SUGAR